 - Deadly Desires – Interview with screenwriter Glenn M. Benest (14 mins)

 Deadly Blessing (1981) Blu-ray is available now from Amazon.

 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the Blu-ray version

-So that’s Deadly Blessing Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my Deadly Blessing blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.